q-shift/openshift-vm-playground/README.md

 e2b3db5d4fdf670b56dd7138d53b5974f2893a965f7d37486fbb9fcbf5e91d9d
 ```

+## GitHub Workflows

+This project includes some GitHub Actions flows able to:
+- Build and push the Fedora Cloud image customized with podman, socat on quay/snowdrop.
+See: `.github/workflows/build-push-podman-remote-vm.yml`
+- Create a kind cluster + kubevirt and perform using Tekton the [End-to-end scenario](#end-to-end-test): See: `.github/workflows/kubevirt-podman-remote-quarkus-helloworld.yaml`

+**NOTE**: As the target platform used here is kubernetes and not ocp, then some adjustments are needed .This is the reason why different `kustomization.yaml` files have been created !

+**NOTE**: The flow to build the customized image must be executed manually using the GitHub UI or client !

 ## Issues

-The step to setup a network bridge is not needed to allow the pods to access the VM within the cluster as a Kuybernetes Service is required in this case
+The step to set up a network bridge is not needed to allow the pods to access the VM within the cluster as a Kuybernetes Service is required in this case
 When we tried to use the `Network Attachment Definition`een faced to the following error: `0/6 nodes are available: 3 Insufficient devices.kubevirt.io/kvm, 3 Insufficient devices.kubevirt.io/tun, 3 Insufficient devices.kubevirt.io/vhost-net, 3 node(s) didn't match node selector, 6 Insufficient bridge-cni.network.kubevirt.io/br1`.
 To fix it, follow the instructions described within this ticket: https://bugzilla.redhat.com/show_bug.cgi?id=1727810